Phaxal/AED/README.md

 HomeAway Project for the subject of AED.
-Stage 1.
+Final delivery + .zip for each stage